Directly incurred costs - BBSRC

 Equipment

-For joint proposals, we expect the applicants and their research organisations to agree amongst themselves the levels of contribution from the different organisations, and the ownership and hosting arrangements for the equipment.
-Information should be provided in the justification of resources.
+For applications involving multiple research organisations, we expect the applicants and their research organisations to agree amongst themselves the levels of contribution from the different organisations, and the ownership and hosting arrangements for the equipment.
+Information should be provided in the resources and cost justification section.

 Instrument development